Tag Archives: Formal Review Hearing

 What is the “Business Purpose Only” Hardship License?

-If your license is suspended, revoked or canceled, then you may still qualify for a Class E driver’s license that restricts driving to only certain purposes.
-The Class E license can include either a C Restriction or a D Restriction.
-The C Restriction is the “Business Purpose Only” license; and The D Restriction is the […]
+If your license is suspended, revoked or canceled, you may still qualify for a Class E driver’s license that restricts driving for certain purposes.
+The Class E license can include either a C or D Restriction.
+The C Restriction is the “Business Purpose Only” license The D Restriction is the “Employment Purpose Only” license No […]

 Florida DUI Rules for the Administrative Suspension – It’s Complicated…

-This article was last updated on Friday, November 13, 2020.
 After an arrest in Florida for DUI, the officer might take your driver’s license and issue you an “on the spot” administrative suspension.
 You only have ten (10) calendar days to protect your driver’s license and ability to drive.
-Some attorneys might tell you to […]
+Some people might tell you to waive all your rights by going to the DHSMV to […]

 Florida’s New Laws for DUI Administrative Suspensions and Reviews